JoelEmmanuelCloud/event-api/README.md

 ### Event Management

 -   Create new events with descriptions and days of the week.
--   Retrieve a list of events.
+-   Retrieve events by day of the week.
 -   Retrieve events by their unique ID.
 -   Delete events by ID and day of the week.